danydiaz91/filesystem/README.md

 # Basic File System

-Project to implement a basic filesystem using Scala (Course)
+Project to implement a basic filesystem using Scala (Rock the JVM Course)

 ## Requirements
 - Scala 2.13.7